sglover/chat-ui/README.md

 A chat interface using open source models, eg OpenAssistant.
 It is a SvelteKit app and it powers the [HuggingChat app on hf.co/chat](https://huggingface.co/chat).

+This has been adapted for use for various Watsonx use cases.
+See [here](./docs/README-watsonx.md).

 0. [No Setup Deploy](#no-setup-deploy)
 1. [Setup](#setup)
 2. [Launch](#launch)